MaCFP/macfp-db/Extinction/FM_Burner/Documentation/README.md

 5. Xiong, G., Zeng, D., Panda, P.P., and Wang, Y., Laser induced incandescence measurement of soot in ethylene buoyant turbulent diffusion flames under normal and reduced oxygen concentrations.
 Submitted to Proceedings of Combustion Institute, 2019.
 6. Chatterjee, P., Zeng, D., and Wang, Y., Numerical Modeling of Soot-Radiation in Optically-Thin, Buoyant Diffusion Flames of Varying Oxygen Concentrations.
 Submitted to Proceedings of Combustion Institute, 2019.
 7. T.C.
 Williams, C.R.
 Shaddix, K.A.
 Jensen, J.M.
 Suo-Anttil, Measurement of the dimensionless extinction coefficient of soot within laminar diffusion flames.
 International Journal of Heat and Mass Transfer 50:1616–1630, 2007.
 8. M.Y.
 Choi, G.W.
-Mulholland, A. Hamins and T. Kashiwagi, Comparisons of the Soot Volume Fraction Using Gravimetric and Light Extinction Techniques.
+Mulholland, A. Hamins, T. Kashiwagi, Comparisons of the Soot Volume Fraction Using Gravimetric and Light Extinction Techniques.
 Combustion and Flame, 102:161-169, 1995.